moondance-labs/tanssi-docs/learn/tanssi/staking.md

 Joining Pools for each block producer have a one-to-one ratio of shares per token staked.
 Therefore, if Alice is staking 100 tokens, she will receive 100 shares (LP tokens) of the Joining Pool she entered.
 When her delegate pending operation is executed, the protocol consumes her shares of the Joining Pool in favor of native protocol tokens, which are immediately swapped to shares in either the Manual Rewards or Auto-Compound Rewards Pools.

+The following diagrams assumes a user is staking into the Manual Rewards Pool.

 ![High-level overview of the Joining Pool when Staking](/images/learn/tanssi/staking/staking-2.webp)

 ### Manual Rewards Pool {: #manual-rewards-pool}